AlbertWhite/react-demos/README.md

 ## demo20
 Example from https://codepen.io/stowball/post/a-dummy-s-guide-to-redux-and-thunk-in-react to understand how react-thunk works. redux-logger is added.
 In order to use fetchapi, need to npm install whatwg-fetch.
+With redux-thunk in reducer, we can use dispatch in dispatch function.

 ## demo21
 Example with react-router-v4, api: https://github.com/ReactTraining/react-router/blob/master/packages/react-router/docs/api/Route.md#component